dry-dock/u12rubpls/README.md

-# u12rubpls
+# u12rub
-Docker image with ubuntu 12.04 + Ruby + services &amp; tools
+Ubuntu 12.04 + ruby image preinstalled with services and tools.